The Unique Melody Maestro V2 is a second-generation 12 balanced armature driver monitor in custom and universal formats. It is priced at $1979.

 A fully customizable design for both faceplates and shells, the Maestro V2 packs in no less than 12 drivers per shell with a 4-way crossover design.
-It is an all BA setup consisting of 4 drivers for the lows, 4 for the mids, two for the highs and 2, as they term it, for the super highs.
+It is an all-BA setup consisting of 4 drivers for the lows, 4 for the mids, two for the highs, and 2, as they term it, for the super highs.
 I can only guess 2 for the lower and 2 for the upper treble in that respect.

 It is the first time I think I have reviewed a quad BA design tuned for dedicated aspects of the treble range.
-UM claim that these four tweeters combined with the two sets of quads BA’s for bass and the mids will give the Maestro V2 one of the most complete frequency coverages (20hz-20kHZ) in its class.
+UM claims that these four tweeters combined with the two sets of quads BA’s for bass and the mids will give the Maestro V2 one of the most complete frequency coverages (20hz-20kHZ) in its class.

 Internally some tech tweaks have also taken place with a newly designed sound tube composed of a metal alloy material that UM claims further refines and improves upon the V1 sound.
 All of this is now also packed in what should be a more compact shell than before offering a superior fit to the V1.

 Bear in mind if you order in other regions your experience may vary including the ordering process but you will get the same product as they are built to spec in their Chinese labs.

 It is a truly remarkable piece of software but the limitations in what you can order are restricted considerably since they moved to the 3D printing process with only three custom shell colors.

-The old school approach permeates with the use of emailed ordering forms for UM CIEMs.
-This is the same process as I actually used in 2011 and whilst the use of an excel sheet print out from the online order does help to ease the mind with regard to the accuracy of your design request I can’t help but wish it all stayed a bit more online.
+The old-school approach permeates with the use of emailed ordering forms for UM CIEMs.
+This is the same process as I actually used in 2011 and whilst the use of an Excel sheet printout from the online order does help to ease the mind with regard to the accuracy of your design request I can’t help but wish it all stayed a bit more online.

 n summary, it is a closed mouth full ear impression to the second ear canal bend with lightly expanding good quality clay at your local audiologist and then packed in a solid food container of sorts and shipped off with your favorite courier to UM’s Lab headquarters.

 The Design Portfolio

-You also have at least 5 to 6 regional sites to see what other people are requesting also with all types of pop art and cultural influences.
+You also have at least 5 to 6 regional sites to see what other people are requesting with all types of pop art and cultural influences.
 The possibilities are very long indeed with UM designs with no less than 30 different types of color combinations and 10 premium faceplate inserts not to mention options for initial and custom art integration.

 Wood inserts will cost you slightly more so be aware the quoted price is the base price without any premium designs such as woodies.
 Just for good measure, I threw on top of the wood plates a copy of our HF logo as our custom art of choice.

 The end product is just beautiful.
-It is a subtler finish than the outlandish candy toned Harmony 8 from Custom Art but what I love about UM designs is that quality of finish.
+It is a subtler finish than the outlandish candy-toned Harmony 8 from Custom Art but what I love about UM designs is that quality of finish.

-It’s beautifully polished, bubble-free and the wood insert is nice and deep under the acrylic layers but not too deep to lose its pop.
+It’s beautifully polished, and the wood insert is nice and deep under the acrylic layers but not too deep to lose its pop.
 Leave the plates too shallow and often the wood starts to look cheaper or just slapped on making the whole feel look disjointed.
 Not the Maestro v2 which is smooth as can be and not a joint in sight.

 The 2-pin config is still the same traditional config and technically they will work with your aftermarket cables but the stability will not be as strong given they are not using flush or flat socket designs.

 The cable looks fantastic compared to the old stock braided black cables UM used to pack with their customs.
-This is now a silver/copper hybrid cable replacing the older cable and should breathe some life in the performance, particularly on the mids and treble which is often an area that I felt took a hit with the older cables.
+This is now a silver/copper hybrid cable replacing the older cable and should breathe some life into the performance, particularly on the mids and treble which is often an area that I felt took a hit with the older cables.

 Terminations And Options

 You can order spare cables and even grab the old standard cables but these are not that cheap starting at $72 for the regular edition and $165 for the stock silver/copper hybrid so that is a testimony to the value you are getting with the supplied cable on the Maestro V2.

-The smooth finish and deep nozzle (I tend to prefer “pro” fits over relaxed fits), keeps everything rock-solid in the ear with top-notch passive isolation.
+The smooth finish and deep nozzle (I tend to prefer “pro” fit over relaxed fits), keep everything rock-solid in the ear with top-notch passive isolation.
 The Merlin had a slightly more relaxed fitting and combined with the bass port is nowhere near as isolated as the Maestro V2.

 However, with the Maestro V2 you do actually get the standard SPC cable alongside the stock upgraded silver/copper hybrid one should you wish to change the cables back and forth and compare the sound.
 That’s a $72 accessory right there.

-If you find the hard case to be a bit on the big side for carrying around UM have supplied a small drawstring cloth pouch for your customs but they provide little or not protection from bumps or knocks so be aware of the trade-off.
+If you find the hard case to be a bit on the big side for carrying around UM has supplied a small drawstring cloth pouch for your customs but they provide little or no protection from bumps or knocks so be aware of the trade-off.

-The Maestro V2 has a dark to neutral tonal presentation with a mildly plateaued but solid sounding mid-bass performance and a neutral but smooth sounding and detailed midrange.
+The Maestro V2 has a dark to neutral tonal presentation with a mildly plateaued but solid-sounding mid-bass performance and a neutral but smooth-sounding and detailed midrange.

 Bass was gently elevated from 50 to 100Hz on the old v1 with a quick drop off below 50Hz.
 Bass is more subtle than anything else adding body to the sound rather than dominant and overpowering.
 Lower harmonics are good with a reasonable bass presence right up to 300Hz followed by a gradual drop off into a very balanced, detailed but largely neutral midrange.

-Bass on the V2 is more planted and with more body than the v1’s low-end signature which sounds thinner by comparison.
+The bass on the V2 is more planted and with more body than the v1’s low-end signature which sounds thinner by comparison.
 It is slightly more forward, somewhere around the 250Hz marker but not by a huge amount, just enough to offer a fatter sound but with a touch more decay.